1 – Introduction

 In this new day, however, we cannot allow ourselves to be unduly influenced by past viewpoints.
 We do have the benefit of some historical hindsight, not available to our forefathers.
 And so we should upgrade our thinking and not limit ourselves to the mindset or understanding of those from olden time.

 With some idea now of what modern culture and technology is like, we could paraphrase the Revelation 13 passage about the “image” into modern lingo like this:

 “The TV and movie industry belong under the jurisdiction of the False Prophet and his worldwide business empire.
 Through his influence, he is able to ensure that the Antichrist receives extensive and favorable media coverage.
 The TV cameras film the Antichrist during his speeches.
-And by this means his image is broadcast into every TV screen in every household of the world.
+And by this means his image is broadcast into every screen in every household of the world.

 The Antichrist, in his speeches, rails against God and His followers, those who don’t adulate him and don’t join the economic system based on the ‘mark‘.
 The people who show their refusal to worship the Antichrist (whom they can see on TV) by not joining the computerized ‘mark’ system, risk getting spotted by the False Prophet’s vast surveillance system, then caught, and finally killed by the forces of the Antichrist.”